 The Great Mosque of Xian

-Xian Mosque was first built in Tang dynasty with a history of over 1200 years and is the oldest and largest Islamic architecture of Hui minority in earlier times.
+The Great Mosque of Xian was first built in Tang dynasty with a history of over 1200 years and is the oldest and largest Islamic architecture of Hui minority in earlier times.
 It is well-preserved example of cultural merging, having been renovated several times and preserved by the Chinese government, thus it’s still listed as top 4 Chinese mosques accepting worship from numerous Chinese Muslims.

 The highlights of the Great Mosque of Xian is its architectural features, which reflect the organic combination of Islamic and Chinese traditional architectural art, and it is one of the most distinctive, well-preserved and typical mosques with Chinese architectural style.
-Therefore, it is listed as one of the Islamic relics in the world by UNESCO.
+Therefore, it is listed as one of the Islamic relics in the world by UNESCO, and one of the must-visit sight for Muslims traveling in Xian.

 In addition, scholars found writing on other stone carvings in the Great Mosque of Xian, recording that in the Yuan, Ming and Qing dynasties, there were many times to rebuild and expand.
 In 1984, the Chinese government made a complete restoration of it again and listed it as a provincial key cultural relic protection unit.
 Now, encompassing approximately 4,000 square meters, it is still an active Moslem temple.

-The Mosque exhibits the signification of overseas architecture.
+The Great Mosque of Xian exhibits the signification of overseas architecture.
 From the carvings and furniture inside to the exterior of pagoda, Chinese influence is apparent.
-Different from most mosques in Middle Eastern or Arab countries, Xian Mosque is almost in Chinese style in its construction except for inscriptions and inside decorations in Arabic.
+Different from most mosques in Middle Eastern or Arab countries, Xian Mosque is almost in traditional Chinese architecture style in its construction except for inscriptions and inside decorations in Arabic.
 It has neither domes nor traditional-style minarets; the library includes many books in the Arabic style, which were actually written in China.

-The entire mosque is in a rectangular shape including 4 courtyards landscaped with gardens like Chinese temples.
+The entire Grand Mosque of Xian is in a rectangular shape including 4 courtyards landscaped with gardens like Chinese temples.
+Since Muslims face Mecca's Kaaba during prayer, and Mecca lies to the west of China, the Great Mosque of Xi'an is oriented westward with its main entrance facing east.
+The entire complex employs a central axis of symmetry to symbolize Islam's belief in the Oneness of God, while its north-south symmetry represents the dual approach to understanding and practicing Islam—recognition and action.
 The whole building forms a magnificent and elaborate classical architecture group.
 With its perfect composition, orderly layout, left and right reflection zones and prominent center as features, it has become an outstanding representative of Chinese mosque classical architecture.

-The fourth courtyard is the core venue of this Moslem temple.
+The fifth courtyard is the core venue of Great Mosque of Xian.
 It’s a worship palace which can house thousands of people at a time.
 There are more than 600 paintings on the ceiling, all of them geometric patterns in Arabic.
 The walls of the palace are covered with carvings and paintings, as well as carved Koranic texts, which are colorful and resplendent.

 How to Get to Xian Great Mosque?